Before the Model Comes the Mission

 I. The Foundation the Model Requires

 The Niskanen Center has done important work examining how government should deliver digital services, including a compelling case for product-oriented teams and the role of product managers in aligning agencies around user needs.
-That work is right, and this series builds on it by adding a foundation it does not yet address.
-Before product teams can align around user needs, leaders need to collectively define, quantify, and own what "user needs" means in the context of their federal mission.
-In most agencies, they haven't.
-This series is about that missing foundation.
+That work is right.
+This series builds on it by going upstream, to the question that makes product-oriented alignment possible.
+Before product teams can align around user needs, leaders need to collectively define, quantify, and own what “user needs” means in the context of their federal mission.
+In most agencies, they haven’t.

 II.
 Value is Defined by Those Who Receive It